globalbioticinteractions/globalbioticinteractions.github.io/_posts/2023-11-03-dwca-resource-relations.md

 title: Field Museum and iNaturalist Adopt Darwin Core Resource Relationship Standard to Share Species Interaction Records
 author: Jorrit Poelen
 date: 2023-11-03
 excerpt: The Field Museum in Chicago and iNaturalist capture detailed records on how species interact.
-Both the Field Museum and iNaturalist showed their capacity to innovate by using the recently improved Darwin Core Resource Relationship extensions to publish their interaction records.
-In using this standards based approach, they helped make it easier to access the valueable knowledge they keep, and provide examples for others to follow.
+They both showed their capacity to innovate by using the recently improved Darwin Core Resource Relationship extensions to publish their interaction records.
+By using this standards based approach, they facilitate access to the valueable biodiversity knowledge they keep, and provide examples for others to follow.
 categories:
 - bioinformatics
 - biology